albertominetti/covid-italia-oggi/install/INSTALL.md

 ## Requirements

-The spring-boot application need to run in a server with `R` available, this is the only strict requirement.
+The spring-boot application needs to run in a `jvm` this is the only mandatory requirement.
+The graph images are generated only if `R` is available in the server.
 Optionally if you run in on a Virtual Private Server machine you may need to hide the application using a reverse proxy solution like `Apache` or `Nginx` and for a little more security you can expose it using https.
 From the technical point of view, `spring-boot` itself can run in https mode with small adjustments in the `yml` (or `properties`) configuration.
 In this way you can have a single microservice that holds all the code, but I prefer the separation of concerns as described below, especially when you have to deal with multiple services or with a frontend.

 ## Installation of dependencies